medvedevgroup/HowDeSBT/example/README.md

 (4) Build the "determined,brief" tree, compressed as RRR.

-_Note that in earlier versions of sabutan this was performed in two steps, but now RRR can be created directly without having to build the uncompressed tree._
+We use "sabutan cluster" to build the filter files for the tree.
+We have a choice of several filter arrangements (a simple union tree, an allsome tree, a determined tree, or a determined,brief tree), and how the files should be compressed (RRR, roaring bit strings, or no compression).

 ```bash
 sabutan build --determined,brief --rrr --tree=example.sbt \
   --outtree=detbrief.rrr.sbt
 ```

 The result of this step is bloom filter files for the leaves and internal nodes, in "determined,brief" format and compressed with RRR.
 And a new topology file named detbrief.rrr.sbt.
 The bloom filter files are named experiment1.detbrief.rrr.bf, ..., node1.detbrief.rrr.bf, etc.

 (5) Run a batch of queries.

-_Note that our example has queries as fasta, where the bloomtree-allsome example just had queries as separate lines of the input file.
-Sabutan can accept that format (if there's no fasta header, it assumes queries are one per line).
-But if fasta input is used, the output identifies the queries by their fasta headers._
+We use "sabutan query" to search for "hits" for query sequences.
+The input here is in fasta format, including headers for each sequence.
+Names from the headers are used in the output to identify a query.

+For backward compatibility with earlier tools, sabutan can also recognize a fasta-like file that contains no headers.
+In that case, each input line is considered as a separate query sequence, and in the output the sequence itself is used in place of the query name.

+Here we give each query file its own threshold (called "theta" in the SBT literature).
+Alternatively, the query command allows a single threshold to be applied to all query files.

 ```bash
 sabutan query --tree=detbrief.rrr.sbt \